Snow falling on cedars

-Snow Falling on Cedars is a post WWII movie set in the Pacific Northwest.
+Snow Falling on Cedars is a post WWII book set in the Pacific Northwest.
 The plot is rich and intertwining, centered around the death of a respected community fisherman.
-A Japanese-American, Kabuo Miyamoto is accused of his murder, putting greater strains on the cultural tensions in the small town.
+A Japanese-American, Kabuo Miyamoto is accused of his murder, putting greater strains on the cultural tension in the small town.
 Through all of this, the main character Ishmael Chambers is tested by his love for the wife of the accused, Hatsue.
-In the end, both main characters have to make choices that will shape the outcome of the trial.
+Both Ishmael and Hatsue have to make choices that will shape the outcome of the trial.